systemd/systemd/docs/CODING_STYLE.md

 - To minimize strict aliasing violations, we prefer unions over casting.

-- Do not issue NSS requests (that includes user name and host name lookups) from PID 1 as this might trigger deadlocks when those lookups involve synchronously talking to services that we would need to start up.

-- Do not synchronously talk to any other service from PID 1, due to risk of deadlocks.

 - Be exceptionally careful when formatting and parsing floating point numbers.
 Their syntax is locale dependent (i.e. `5.000` in en_US is generally understood as 5, while in de_DE as 5000.).